When you’re a new parent, your life starts over.

-Looking for attachment based counseling in the Phoenix and Scottsdale areas?
+Looking for attachment-based counseling in the Phoenix and Scottsdale areas?
 Contact us by calling 623-680-3486, texting 623-688-5115, or emailing email@example.com and ask to speak with one of our counselors.
-We offer a 20 minute complementary phone call.
+We offer a 20-minute complimentary phone call.
 You can ask all the questions you have to see if Crossroads is the right fit for you.

 Begin Working With An Attachment Therapist for Attachment Based Parenting in Scottsdale, Phoenix, and throughout all of Arizona with Online Therapy

 Our team of therapists is happy to offer mental health support across the state.
 We have offices throughout the Valley of the Sun including Phoenix, Anthem, Online, and Scottsdale.
 We would be honored to help you in fostering the type of attachment that supports your child.
 To start your therapy journey with Crossroads Counseling, please follow these simple steps: